Week 31: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - Putin offered Comey political asylum in Russia, continuing to publicly insert himself into US politics.

 - BuzzFeed reported that 14 recent deaths in the UK appear tied to Russia.

 - Frustrating House Republicans, Trump called their version of AHCA/Trumpcare — which he had celebrated in the Rose Garden — “mean,” and said he hoped the Senate would pass a better version.

 - McConnell has been leading an oddly closed-door effort to pass AHCA in the Senate with no hearings or input.
 Open frustration was expressed by Democrats, some Republicans, and major patient advocacy groups.

 - The OGE released Trump’s most recent financial disclosure Friday.
-Trump reported $315mm of loans, including $130mm from Deutsche Bank, the bank known for Russian ties which refused Democrats request for info.
+Trump reported $315 million of loans, including $130 million from Deutsche Bank, the bank known for Russian ties which refused Democrats request for info.

 - The 98 pages of financial disclosure showed a sharp rise in revenue at places Trump frequented including Mar-a-Lago and nearby golf courses.

-- Trump also made $20mm at the newly opened Trump Hotel DC.
+- Trump also made $20 million at the newly opened Trump Hotel DC.
 Despite early promised to turn over payments from foreign government to the US Treasury, Trump is not tracking all payments.